atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 Instructions for both of these options are available [here](https://atar-axis.github.io/xpadneo/#working-with-secure-boot).
 Secure Boot is not enabled and pairing still fails?
 See [Debugging](https://atar-axis.github.io/xpadneo/#debugging).

 ### Gamepad is connected but did not rumble

-If the Gamepad does connect but it doesn't rumble, then mosty probably the wrong driver is loaded.
+If the gamepad does connect but it doesn't rumble, then mosty probably the wrong driver is loaded, or the gamepad is quirky and doesn't fully support the protocol.

+### Gamepad has quirks (i.e., wrong rumble behavior)

+You may want to try serveral combinations of quirk flags added to the module paramters.
+See [Configuration](https://atar-axis.github.io/xpadneo/#configuration) and `modinfo hid-xpadneo` for more information.
+You may also want to use the hidraw testing utility which bypasses the driver and let's you try different combination of parameters.
+The utility is located at `misc/examples/c_hidraw`.